The Wave (1981 film)

 The Wave is a made-for-TV movie directed by Alex Grasshoff, based on The Third Wave experiment put on by teacher Ron Jones to explain to his students how the German populace could accept the actions of the Nazi regime.
-It debuted October 4, 1981, and almost two years later as an ABC Afterschool Special.
+It debuted October 4, 1981, and aired again almost two years later as an ABC Afterschool Special.
 It starred Bruce Davison as the teacher Ben Ross, a character based on Jones.

 Summary

 Ben Ross, a school social studies teacher, shows his class a film about the Holocaust.
 They question how the German people would have allowed genocide to occur.
 Unable to explain the question for himself, Ross decides to find out through a social experiment.
 He begins in an innocuous fashion with advice on proper posture and a few classroom rules for better efficiency.
 The students take up the rules with enthusiasm.
 Ross continues the next day by introducing The Wave, which he describes as a youth movement with a secret salute and membership card.
 Robert, an unpopular student, is given the role of monitor over the other students, a position which fills him with pride.

 David, a student, thinks that the Wave's rules will help his football team.
 With the popular football players now on board, the Wave's popularity spreads across the school.
 By the end of the week, Robert has developed confidence and authority and reports unorthodox behavior to Ross and the other Wave members.
-David's girlfriend Laurie is unnerved and Ross's wife worries that Ross has introduced a concept he cannot control.
+David's girlfriend Laurie is unnerved and Ross's wife Christy (who also teaches at the same school) worries that Ross has introduced a concept he cannot control.

 The next day, a pep rally has turned into a Wave event.
 Two hundred more students join.
 Laurie writes an exposé for the school paper.
 David breaks up with her and friends reject her.
 Other students are bullied by members and voice concerns to parents and administrators, who in turn complain to Ross.
 Ross begs for enough time to complete the experiment.